 What are some key differences between you and him?

 My position hasn’t changed, and it hasn’t cost taxpayers $50M.
-I didn’t support the project before election, and I will continue to not support it after.
+I didn’t support the project before the election, and I will continue to not support it after.
 I’m strongly in favor of improvements to our network of existing roads and expansion of transit opportunities.

 During the past year, the Federal government passed higher standards for the construction of oil tanker cars and is currently reviewing the rules governing the availability of emergency supplies in case of an oil spill or explosion.
 The Lake County Board took no action – no resolution, no lobbying.
-My opponent said at a Daily Herald interview the issue of transporting crude-by-rail through our neighborhoods wasn’t his job.
+My opponent said in a Daily Herald interview the issue of transporting crude-by-rail through our neighborhoods wasn’t his job.

 With oil trains rolling through two rail corridors in Hawthorn Woods and Vernon Hills, we need a new representative willing to take responsibility for public health and safety.
 We’ve already had four derailments in our area – one in Mundelein, another in Buffalo Grove, and two more at the same location in Northbrook where a bridge collapsed, spilling train cars onto the road and killing a married couple in their car beneath.

 I’m committed to fighting for accountability in providing timely, accurate, and accessible information to residents.
-I will lobby for higher rail safety standards, fight to ensure appropriate emergency protocols are in place, and continue to raise public awareness regarding the hazards associated with crude-by-rail transport.
+I will lobby for higher rail safety standards, fight to ensure appropriate emergency protocols are in place and continue to raise public awareness regarding the hazards associated with crude-by-rail transport.

 We need collaboration between municipalities to promote a balanced emphasis between corporations and the promotion of small business, entrepreneurship, apprenticeships, and specialty trades.